1. Help Center

 Custom Table

 Custom Tables hold data specific to your business that does not exist in the general ledger.
-For example, website visitors or number of customers.
+For example, website visitors or the number of customers.
 Custom Tables are completely customizable, can have actuals & forecast and can represent $, # or % metrics.

 Additional Resource: Create Custom Tables